- Do you struggle to understand others and fit in socially?

 'Autism spectrum disorder', or 'ASD', is an umbrella term for a wide range of neurodiverse profiles, all sharing core traits of:

-Other autism symptoms can include sensory difficulties (being over or undersensitive to light, colour, or noise), and problems controlling your emotions.
+Other autism features can include sensory difficulties (being over or undersensitive to light, colour, or noise), and problems controlling your emotions.

 Is adult autism different than children’s autism?